antonioborondo/environment/toolchain/readme.md

     ![Screenshot](images/conemu_add_task_02.png?raw=true)

 1. A new task with the name `{Bash::Msys2-64}` will appear.
-Click on the buttons "Up" and "Down" to move sort the tasks in the list and click on the "Save settings":
+Click on the "Up" and "Down" buttons to change the task position in the list and click on the "Save settings" button:

     ![Screenshot](images/conemu_add_task_03.png?raw=true)

-## Update packages

-## Install toolchain
+## Install packages

+1. Run ConEmu and open `{Bash::Msys2-64}` in a new tab.

+1. Run the following command to upgrade the packages database:
+    ```
+    pacman -Sy
+    ```

-1. Install the toolchain:
+1. Run the following command to upgrade the packages:
+    ```
+    pacman -Su
+    ```
+    If needed, restart ConEmu and run the same command again until there are no more updates.

-    intall the package group:
+1. Run the following command to install the toolchain package group:
+    ```
     pacman -S mingw-w64-x86_64-toolchain
-    install cmake:
+    ```

+1. Run the following command to install the CMake package:
+    ```
     pacman -S mingw-w64-x86_64-cmake
+    ```

+## Add toolchain to the PATH

-1. Add to the path the followings folders:
+Add the following folder to the PATH: `C:\msys2\mingw64\bin`
-    C:\msys2\usr\bin
-    C:\msys2\mingw64\bin